middlestate/Data-Harvest-netlify-gatsby/src/pages/index.md

 subheading_part1: >-
   We are a blockchain company that builds tools to empower producers to tell their story.
-subheading_part2: We are telling the story for the products in your life
+subheading_part2: We are telling the story of the products in your life
 avocado_heading: The Smart Wallet the tells the story of food
 avocado_subheading: >-
   A purpose built network of collaborators building a truly open blockchain to